RuthIlani/online-supermarket-platform/docs/system-design.md

-# System Design Document - Digital Shopping Platform
+# System Design Document - Online Shopping Platform

 ## Executive Summary

-**Digital Shopping Platform for Supermarket**
+**Online Shopping Platform for Supermarket**

 The system provides an end-to-end solution for digital shopping, enabling customers to select products by categories and place orders online.
 The platform consists of an intuitive user interface for product selection and an advanced order management system, addressing the supermarket's business needs in the digital era.